hylang/hy/docs/language/readermacros.rst

 ``defreader`` takes a single character as symbol name for the reader macro, anything longer will return an error.
-Implementation wise, ``defreader`` expands into a lambda covered with a decorator, this decorater saves the lambda in a dict with its module name and symbol.
+Implementation wise, ``defreader`` expands into a lambda covered with a decorator, this decorator saves the lambda in a dict with its module name and symbol.

 ::